Caneda/Docs/docs/compilation.rst

 Compilation
 ###########

+.. note:: This document is aimed to developers and advanced users.
+If you just want to start working with Caneda on your electronics projects, you may jump right into the :ref:`installation` procedure or the :ref:`gettingstarted` guide.

 Caneda source code is hosted by GitHub.
 For more information, see `Caneda on GitHub`_.

 .. _`Caneda on GitHub`: https://github.com/Caneda/Caneda